-At Air Force Acquisition Executive direction, the program is transitioning to the major capability acquisition pathway with a planned Milestone B decision in FY24.
-The proposed acquisition strategy extends system development until FY31 to better integrate with preceding modernization upgrades, to include the radar modernization and communication system upgrades, along with ongoing aircraft sustainment programs.
-The proposed program schedule includes system-level Critical Design Review in FY25 followed by modification of two test aircraft.
-Developmental and integrated flight testing would begin in FY28 leading to IOT&E in FY31.
-The proposed production program would award low-rate initial production (LRIP) contracts to procure engines and modify 70 percent (52 of 74) of B-52 fleet aircraft prior to the completion of IOT&E in FY31.
-A full-rate production decision for the remaining 22 aircraft is planned for FY32.
-IOT&E will be conducted with two fully modernized B-52J LRIP aircraft.
+At Air Force Acquisition Executive direction, the program transitioned to the major capability acquisition pathway in December 2023, with a planned MS B decision in FY25, which was delayed from FY24 due to changes required in nacelle design and auxiliary engine systems.
+The proposed acquisition strategy extends system development until FY33 to better integrate these design changes with preceding modernization upgrades, to include the radar modernization and communication system upgrades, along with ongoing aircraft sustainment programs.
+The proposed program schedule includes system-level Critical Design Review in FY25, followed by modification of two test aircraft.
+Developmental and integrated flight testing would begin in FY29, leading to IOT&E in FY32.
+The proposed production program would award low-rate initial production (LRIP) contracts to procure engines and modify 69 percent (51 of 74) of B-52 fleet aircraft prior to the completion of IOT&E in FY32.
+A full-rate production decision for the remaining 23 aircraft is planned for FY33.
+IOT&E will be conducted with two fully modernized B-52J CERP LRIP aircraft.

 Integration of new engines on a legacy aircraft is a major design change.
-B-52J commercial engine integration will require extensive flight tests to evaluate safety and performance in the areas of aircraft structures, wing flutter, propulsion system compatibility, aerodynamic performance, and aircraft flying qualities in critical phases of flight.
-Changes in aircraft performance and flight characteristics require recertification of air refueling compatibility with all supporting tanker aircraft and recertification of all weapons employed from external wing stations.
+B-52J CERP integration will require extensive flight tests to evaluate safety and performance in the areas of aircraft structures. wing flutter, propulsion system compatibility, aerodynamic performance, and aircraft flying qualities in critical phases of flight.
+Changes in aircraft performance and flight characteristics require recertification of air refueling compatibility with all supporting tanker aircraft and recertification of all employed weapons.
 Based on results from previous flight test programs, the risk of deficiency discovery in one or more of these areas is high.

-The proposed Air Force acquisition strategy implements a highly concurrent flight test and production program with LRIP contracts awarded for 70 percent of fleet aircraft prior to IOT&E. Contracts for the first two LRIP lots totaling 20 aircraft would be awarded prior to the start of the flight test program.
-Two additional LRIP contracts for 32 more aircraft would be awarded prior to completion of the developmental flight test program and IOT&E. Previous aircraft development programs with highly concurrent flight test and production schedules of this kind have frequently incurred significant cost increases and schedule delays driven by deficiency discoveries.
+The proposed Air Force acquisition strategy implements a highly concurrent flight test and production program, with LRIP contracts awarded for 69 percent of fleet aircraft prior to IOT&E. A contract for the first LRIP lot for five aircraft would be awarded prior to the start of the flight test program.
+Three additional LRIP contracts, covering 46 more aircraft, would be awarded prior to completion of the developmental flight test program and IOT&E. Previous aircraft development programs with highly concurrent flight test and production schedules of this kind have frequently incurred significant cost increases and schedule delays driven by deficiency discoveries.
 To minimize concurrency risks, section 4231 of title 10, U.S. Code limits LRIP quantities to the minimum necessary to provide production representative articles for operational test, to establish an initial production base for the system, and to permit an orderly increase in the production rate.
-Air Force rationale for establishing 70 percent of fleet aircraft as the minimum LRIP quantity necessary for these limited purposes is based on a 2017 Business Case Analysis.
+Air Force rationale for establishing 69 percent of fleet aircraft as the minimum LRIP quantity necessary for these limited purposes is based on a 2017 business case analysis.
 That analysis projected significant cost savings from procurement of a commercial engine replacement in fewer and larger lots with installation schedules aligned with existing B-52 periodic depot maintenance schedules.

-DOT&E is coordinating with the Air Force to develop the B-52J CERP Milestone B Test and Evaluation Master Plan.
-DOT&E approved the B-52J Cybersecurity T&E Strategy in September 2023.
-The strategy defines a comprehensive cybersecurity test approach across all planned modernization programs, including CERP, radar modernization, multiple communication system upgrades and system sustainment programs.
+DOT&E is coordinating with the Air Force to develop the B-52J CERP MS B TEMP, which should be submitted for DOT&E approval in 1QFY25.
+DOT&E approved the B-52 Cybersecurity TES in September 2023.
+The Cybersecurity TES defines a comprehensive cybersecurity test approach across all planned modernization programs, including CERP, radar modernization, multiple communication system upgrades, and system sustainment programs.
+DOT&E requires an updated Cybersecurity TES prior to the program MS C decision, which is currently planned for 1QFY29.